kublaikhan1/lineage/README.md

 Another decendant **Ali Joo** went to **Kalamula (Poonch Jagir)** for business.
 After getting married he completely settled down in Kalamula, bought alot of land and property which is till this day inherited by the family.

 The total distance between Nambla and Kalamula is approximately 16 KM and 20KM from URI to Kalamula.
 The distance between Kalamula and Poonch is approximately 20km also.
 Kalamula is currently located in Haveli District, AJK and is a union council in the district.
+Beautiful mountainous view of Kalamula is also famous for living place of spiritual Baba Qaim Din and Bajji Alf Din.
+It is also known as the house of natural honey and wall nuts.